PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

   Description
   -----------
   Configures to use the NuttShell at apps/examples/nsh.
+This version has one builtin function:  This configuration: apps/examples/hello.
 This configuration may be selected as follows:

     cd <nuttx-directory>/tools
     ./configure.sh sim/nsh